JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```

     This function is similar to `todaysDate()`, which you created earlier and which is no longer required.
-    If the [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) library is not yet included, open the `composeApp/build.gradle.kts` file
+    If the [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) library is not yet added to the project, open the `composeApp/build.gradle.kts` file
     and add the `kotlinx-datetime` dependency to the section that configures the common code source set.
     For simplicity, you can include the version number directly instead of adding it to the version catalog: